RunestoneInteractive/httlads/_sources/Happiness/CaseStudy1_P1.rst

 .. _Starting a Business Report: https://www.doingbusiness.org/en/data/exploretopics/starting-a-business#

-We will use spreadsheets to help us explore what indicators may be most important to start up and formally operate a new business in each economy’s largest business city.
+We will use Google Sheets to help us explore what indicators may be most important to start up and formally operate a new business in each economy’s largest business city.
+Click on the section name (Starting a Business) to download the data.
+Import it into your Google Spreadsheets.

 The following definitions are reproduced from the `Starting a Business Report`_